broadinstitute/gatk/README.md

 See also the [Contributors](https://github.com/broadinstitute/gatk/graphs/contributors) list at github.

 ## <a name="license">License</a>
-Licensed under the BSD License.
+Licensed under the Apache 2.0 License.
 See the [LICENSE.txt](https://github.com/broadinstitute/gatk/blob/master/LICENSE.TXT) file.